AI in Healthcare: A Model for Managing Risks as Well as Rewards

 Eliminating data silos and resolving payer-provider friction

-Health systems and payers have made progress in improving data accessibility throughout their own enterprises, but remain challenged to seamlessly make data accessible between organizations.
+Payers and providers have made progress in improving data accessibility throughout their own enterprises but remain challenged to seamlessly make data accessible between organizations.
 That lack of data fluidity has led to an industry with a complete lack of transparency that has led to friction, distrust, and data hoarding.

 With a decentralized network, payers and providers achieve complete transparency and data fluidity, and they do it without involving third parties.
 This allows for enriched transactions, providing more actionable patient and procedure-level specificity and clarity.
 Without a third party, payers and providers require fewer transactions to support operational workflows, while improved data insight supports more effective data management strategies.

 This new way of transacting healthcare is not just redesigning current processes.
-It’s not about just streamlining the way we currently do things.
+It’s not just about streamlining the way we currently do things.
 It’s about disrupting how we conduct healthcare and doing things differently.
-It is about reinventing the business of healthcare.
+It is about simplifying the business of healthcare.

 A new era of interoperability